 Obstacle Courses

 Kids love them!
-Not only do kids reinforce their listening and following direction skills, but they build gross motor skills too!
+Not only do kids reinforce their listening and following directions skills, but they build gross motor skills, too!
 It is important to start small.
-Depending on your child's age and ability, begin with 3-5 obstacles or tasks.
+Depending on your child’s age and ability, begin with 3 to 5 obstacles or tasks.

-Here are some ways to focus on listening and following direction skills.
+Here are some ways to focus on listening and following directions skills.

 Playing games offers many benefits.
-They encourage early learning, paying attention, and increase language development.
-They provide opportunities to connect, to step away from our screens, and teach the value of teamwork.
+They encourage early learning, paying attention, and increasing language development.
+They provide opportunities to connect, step away from our screens, and teach the value of teamwork.
 Most importantly, they focus on having fun.

 Red Light, Green Light For Preschoolers